 - Except for necessary technical terms, we use common words.
-For instance, "you" means the enrollee or family member, "we" means the SAMBA Health Benefit Plan. - We limit acronyms to ones you know.
+For instance, "you" means the enrollee and each covered family member, "we" or "us" means the SAMBA Health Benefit Plan. - We limit acronyms to ones you know.
 FEHB is the Federal Employees Health Benefits Program.
 OPM is the United States Office of Personnel Management.
 If we use others, we tell you what they mean. - Our brochure and other FEHB plans' brochures have the same format and similar descriptions to help you compare plans.